-Do Dog Photos Get You More Dating App Matches?
-Here’s The Verdict
+Here’s The Verdict On Whether Dog Photos Get You More Dating App Matches

 When I had Tinder, my bio was three words long: "Must love dogs."
 Does anyone else know that 2005 rom-com with Diane Lane and John Cusack?
 I can't be the only one who loves that movie.
 I'm not sure how many of my matches actually got the reference, but I definitely got plenty of fellow dog lovers.
 Despite not actually having any photos of pups myself in my profile, my matches almost always started convos about dogs, and I swiped right on dog pics in return.
 I've always been a believer that dog photos get you more dating app matches, but as it turns out, it might actually be the truth.